Dr Mary Edmonds

 • Innovative approaches for practice learning and simulation

 Mary completed her PhD in 2018.
-Using Narrative Inquiry as a methodology and method, she explored the experiences of patients who had received a primary percutaneous coronary intervention for an acute myocardial infarction, family members and nurses providing cardiac care for the patients and their families.
+Using Narrative Inquiry, she explored the experiences of patients who had received a primary percutaneous coronary intervention for a heart attack, and the experiences of the family members and nurses caring for patients and their families.

 Areas of research supervision

-• Professional identity in integrated care: a qualitative case study (PhD - completed).
+• Professional identity in integrated care: a qualitative case study (PhD).

 • Understanding child safeguarding practices of a regional group of professionals through narrative inquiry.
 (Prof Doc).